SeveralSnipe/GoogleSolutionChallenge2023/README.md

 # SeniorPal

-A flutter app which provides various useful utilites to the elderly.
+A flutter app which provides various useful utilities to the elderly.

 ## About